 In 1823, when Mexico became a federal republic, the flag was revised only by appearance of the coat of arms.
 The crown above the eagle's head was removed and the eagle's right talon held a serpent.
-The 1823 Mexico flag was also the first to include the oak and laurel branches, which are still included on the current flag.
+This Historical Mexico Flag was also the first to include the oak and laurel branches, which are still included today.

 Finally, in 1968, Mexico adopted the current national flag.
-It features the same vertical tricolor with emblazoned coat of arms at center stage on the white stripe as the other flags, with the side facing eagle on the coat of arms adapted from a design approved in 1916 by decree of President Venustiano Carranza.
-The current flag design is described in Article 3 of Mexico's 1984 Law on the National Arms, Flag, and Anthem.
+It features the same vertical tricolor with the coat of arms in the center, however, the eagle is now side-facing.
+This coat of arms was adapted from a design approved in 1916 by decree of President Venustiano Carranza.
+The current Mexico Flag design is described in Article 3 of Mexico's 1984 Law on the National Arms, Flag, and Anthem.